Doctor of Philosophy

 The UIC Nursing doctoral program emphasizes strong mentoring relationships between students and faculty advisors who are nationally and internationally acclaimed scholars.
 Offered only at the Chicago campus, the PhD program admits students once a year to begin in the fall semester.

-4 Current faculty members inducted into Sigma Theta Tau International's Nurse Researcher Hall of Fame
+8 Faculty members named to the Sigma International Nurse Researcher Hall of Fame

 “By working in the Laboratory for Sleep Neurobiology, I’ve learned so much about running a research lab, the physiology of the brain, understanding basic bench science and how we can translate it back to patient care.”

 Take the next step Heading link

 Need to reach the PhD program director?
 Contact Pamela Martyn-Nemeth, PhD, RN, FAHA, FAAN.